-62 We use the term "myopia" as it is commonly used to describe reasons for temporal discounting that are not related to temporal uncertainty.
+&lt;sup>62 We use the term "myopia" as it is commonly used to describe reasons for temporal discounting that are not related to temporal uncertainty.
 We do not mean to imply that individuals with myopic preferences are necessarily irrational.

-63 This might seem like a small disagreement, but, for example, a δ = 0.5% implies that "the welfare of people alive in 139 years is worth half that of people alive today" (Shepherd et al., 2020, p.
+&lt;sup>63 This might seem like a small disagreement, but, for example, a $\delta$ = 0.5% implies that "the welfare of people alive in 139 years is worth half that of people alive today" (Shepherd et al., 2020, p.
 2).

-64 This debate resurfaced after the publication of Stern's (2006) influential Review on the Economics of Climate Change which was criticized by Nordhaus (2007).
+This debate resurfaced after the publication of Stern's (2006) influential Review on the Economics of

+Climate Change which was criticized by Nordhaus (2007).

-^{65 &}quot;A person's place in time is not, in itself, the right kind of feature of a person to affect his/her entitlements.
+&lt;sup>65 "A person's place in time is not, in itself, the right kind of feature of a person to affect his/her entitlements.
 For example, it does not make someone more or less deserving or meritorious.
 Similarly, it does not, in itself, make anyone's needs more or less pressing. ...
 It is not the right kind of property to confer on people extra or reduced moral status" (Caney, 2014, pp. 323-324).

-66 Ramsey (1928) described a positive pure time preference rate as "ethically indefensible and [arising] merely from the weakness of the imagination."
+&lt;sup>66 Ramsey (1928) described a positive pure time preference rate as "ethically indefensible and [arising] merely from the weakness of the imagination."

-67 According to Solow (1974), "we ought to act as if the social rate of time preference were zero (though we would simultaneously discount future consumption if we expected the future to be richer than the present)" (p.
+&lt;sup>67 According to Solow (1974), "we ought to act as if the social rate of time preference were zero (though we would simultaneously discount future consumption if we expected the future to be richer than the present)" (p.
 9).
-68 According to Stern (2006), "it is, of course, possible that people actually do place less value on the welfare of future generations, simply on the grounds that they are more distant in time.
-But it is hard to see any ethical justification for this" (p.
-31).

-There are two claims behind this view.
-One of them is that future people are just as morally important as present people.
-The second is that some temporally impartial moral principle is correct, such as utilitarianism's principle of utility (Beckerman & Hepburn, 2007, p.
-196).
-One can endorse the first claim without the second.
+can endorse the first claim without the second.
 Many people believe that physically distant strangers are just as important (in the abstract sense that's relevant to an individual's moral status) as those who are near and dear, but don't therefore think that distant strangers figure into their obligations in the same way as those near and dear.
 Likewise, one can believe that temporally distant strangers are just as important as those in the current generation, but not therefore think that future individuals are relevant to your obligations in the way that current individuals are.
 Thus, a positive pure time preference does not necessarily imply that future individuals have less moral status, as there are other morally relevant considerations pertaining to acting on behalf of future people.